aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

-Gets and sets the stream provider for external resource, such as loading image data for picture of type "LinkToFile".
+the stream provider for external resource, such as loading image data for picture of type "LinkToFile".

 **Returns:**
 [IStreamProvider](../../com.aspose.cells/istreamprovider)